Advising

 Q: I AM CONCERNED ABOUT EXCESS HOURS.
 HOW DO I KNOW HOW MANY HOURS I HAVE REMAINING?

-A: Look at your Excess Hours screen on ONE.UF.
-Hours and a list of all courses are included.
+A: Check your Excess Hours screen on ONE.UF for a list of courses and remaining hours.
 More information on Excess Hours and its Petitions process can be found here.

 Q: I DON’T KNOW WHAT COURSES TO TAKE NEXT SEMESTER.
 CAN YOU HELP ME FIGURE IT OUT?
 ALSO, I WANTED TO PLAN THE REST OF MY TIME HERE AT UF.
 HOW DO I DO THAT?